swasthik62/Project1-Real-Estate/README.md

 ![image](https://github.com/swasthik62/Project1-Real-Estate/assets/125183564/232c391a-acb6-439f-ad52-57fee10ae8bc)

+There are many missing values and we need to convert some Variables into Numerical values, And We need to create Dummies for certain Variables.

-As per the variable analysis i have found some inputs and applied it on the dataset.
+As per the Variable Analysis i have found some inputs and applied it on the dataset.

 ```
 #Suburb :  drop the variable as this has no correlation.